bastionzero/terraform-provider-bastionzero/docs/guides/eks-bzero-deployment-guide.md

 -> **Note** Version constraints are included for the sake of completeness.
 Please change the version constraints as you see fit.
-Keep in mind though this guide is written assuming the the versions defined in the Terraform snippet above.
+Keep in mind though this guide is written assuming the versions defined in the Terraform snippet above.

 For security purposes, we choose to configure the BastionZero provider using an environment variable as it's more secure than hardcoding the secret in the